 Leon Leach MBA, PhD and Tacey A. Rosolowski PhD

-Dr. Leach begins this segment by observing that strategic decisions evolve over a process.
+Dr. Leach begins this chapter by observing that strategic decisions evolve over a process.
 He demonstrates his point with examples from 2008-2009, when the administration addressed disturbing reports that MD Anderson was less productive than it should have been.
 He describes the metrics used to assess productivity and underscores the importance of bringing relevant information to the groups in a position to change matters.

 He notes that a key indicator of the institution’s success is the number of new patients seen: this number was slipping in 2008, and this fact was pointed out to the faculty leadership, initiating an eighteen-month difficult process of change that resulted in a broadening of “faculty templates” (the types of patients each faculty member sees).
 Dr. Leach comments on how academic and corporate contexts respond differently when changes are instituted and notes that MD Anderson no longer has the luxury of such long lag times given an economic climate that demands more responsiveness.